-The present analyses explore each of these hypotheses in turn, focusing in on the period of substantial decline in SPM child poverty from 1993-2020, with comparisons to the pre-welfare-reform period from 1980-1992 that preceded it.
+The present analyses explore each of these hypotheses in turn, focusing on the period of substantial decline in SPM child poverty from 1993-2020, with comparisons to the pre-welfare-reform period from 1980-1992 that preceded it.
 First, however, look across the last half century to provide a historical overview of the three broad sets of factors that shape the landscape of child poverty in the U.S.: economic and labor market conditions, demographic shifts, and changes in government policies.
 We describe each set of factors, in turn, below, with an eye to their influence on the incidence of child poverty in the U.S.

 Economic Factors that Influence the Child Poverty Landscape

 Economic and labor market conditions that have the potential to influence the rate of child poverty in the U.S. include overall macroeconomic growth, cyclical forces such as economic booms or recessions, labor force participation, changes in the level of wages earned for every hour worked, as well as the extent to which wages grow faster for the highest tenth percentile of earners compared to the lowest tenth percentile of earners.
 Increases in macroeconomic growth, higher rates of labor force participation (particularly among women), and higher wages have historically translated into higher household incomes.
 By contrast, higher rates of unemployment and greater economic inequality (wage disparities between higher and lower earners) would be expected to lead to lower household incomes.
-These latter two factors are expected to be particularly for low-wage earners, who are already economically vulnerable and disproportionally impacted by economic downturns.
+These latter two factors are expected to be particularly [missing word?] for low-wage earners, who are already economically vulnerable and disproportionally impacted by economic downturns.

 In Figure X below, we overlay the historical trends in OPM and SPM child poverty rates (now represented by dashed red and blue lines, respectively) with trends across this same time period in unemployment rates (solid purple line), real gross domestic product (GDP) per capita (solid gray line), and real median household income (solid green line).
 Real GDP per capita and real median household income are both represented in thousands of 2020 dollars.

 The figure shows that real GDP per capita more than doubled over the last half century, growing from $25,800 in 1967 to $64,400 in 2020, a 150 percent increase.
-However, the strong economic growth, which was fairly steady throughout this time period, did not necessarily translate into lower rates of OPM child poverty, which is based primarily on family income and, as we noted above, remained relatively stable across this time period aside from the fluctuations in response to the economic cycles.
+However, the strong and fairly steady economic growth did not necessarily translate into lower rates of OPM child poverty, which is based primarily on family income and, as we noted above, remained relatively stable across this time period aside from the fluctuations in response to the economic cycles.
 By contrast, the rises and falls in the OPM child poverty rate – and, prior to 1993, in the SPM child poverty rate – very closely mirror the rises and falls in unemployment that accompany periods of recession and economic booms.
 That is, during periods of recession (indicated in the figure by vertical light gray lines), we see increases in the unemployment rate and in the OPM child poverty rate.
 In periods of economic booms, the unemployment rate goes down and decreases in the OPM child poverty rate follows not long after.
 The SPM child poverty rate followed a similar pattern up through 1993; following 1993, however, the SPM child poverty rate experienced large declines during periods of economic booms, and small declines (or stabilization) during recession and recovery periods.